-This consists of an M.6 module combined with a two-tone chime generator board.
-For information on gain adjustment etc., see M.6 details above.
+The CM.6 consisted of an original specification M.6 module combined with a two-tone chime generator board.

+Please note that the original specification M.6 did not feature phantom powering, molex jumpers for bass-cut or 0V earth lift.
 The green wire link for the bass cut is located on the print side of the board.
 The flying lead of the CM.6 should be connected to the printed circuit board pin marked "- trigger" adjacent to the module rear support on the main circuit board.
 This is the trigger connection and operates simultaneously with priority access and therefore the CM.6 should always be used in a priority module position.
 Injection of the "ding-dong" signal relative to the microphone signal is adjusted by the small trimmer resistor marked "INJECTION" and the best setting will be found by experiment.